I'm a former middle school science teacher who has made and graded hundreds of plant and animal cell models over the years.

-Three-dimensional models—especially edible ones—are a fun and easy way to learn about animal cells.
+Three-dimensional models—especially when edible—are a fun and easy way to learn about animal cells.
 Not sure how to begin this project?
 You'll find step-by-step instructions to bake a delicious, scientifically-accurate animal cell cake below.
 My guide has you covered from mitochondria to lysosomes, and following these instructions will ensure an A+ animal cell project!

 1. Gather Your Supplies